United States District Court for the Southern District of New York|

 |9.
 What are the Plaintiffs asking for?|

-The plaintiffs are generally asking Kangadis to provide a full refund of the purchase price Class members paid for Capatriti 100% Pure Olive Oil.
-Plaintiffs' complaint also seeks to obtain all such other relief to which they may be entitled pursuant to New York and New Jersey law, including, without limitation, actual and punitive damages and treble damages.
+The Plaintiffs are generally asking for a full refund of the purchase price Class members paid for Capatriti 100% Pure Olive Oil.
+Plaintiffs' complaint also seeks to obtain all such other relief to which they may be entitled pursuant to New York and New Jersey law, including, without limitation, actual, statutory, and punitive damages and treble damages.

-No money or benefits are available now because the Court has not yet made a final decision whether Kangadis did anything wrong, and the two sides have not settled the case.
+No money or benefits are available now because the Court has not yet made a final decision whether KFI or the Insiders did anything wrong, and the parties have not settled the case.
 There is no guarantee that money or benefits ever will be obtained.
 If they are, you will be notified about how to ask for a share.

 Your Rights and Options